Morgan Stanley shrinks managed mutual fund program

-NEW YORK, Sept 12 (Reuters) - Morgan Stanley remains the world’s biggest seller of managed accounts, in which customers pay a fee rather than trade-based commissions to have their assets managed, but it is phasing out a program that lets them choose among more than 300 actively managed mutual funds for their investments.
+NEW YORK (Reuters) - Morgan Stanley remains the world’s biggest seller of managed accounts, in which customers pay a fee rather than trade-based commissions to have their assets managed, but it is phasing out a program that lets them choose among more than 300 actively managed mutual funds for their investments.

 As of July 1, the firm closed TRAK Fund Solution to new investors, saying they have better and more flexible opportunities in other fee-based programs that include the funds in TRAK.
 Existing customers can remain, but about 40 percent of their assets have moved since the company told its more than 17,000 brokers of the plan to shrink in May, said James Tracy, who runs Morgan Stanley’s Consulting Group Wealth Advisory Solutions.